sfproductlabs/ADuCM350/README.md

 ### Deploying for Production

 * Build using the the "Release" configuration and use "upload.sh" to upload it to your device.
 This version can not be debugged.
 * **My Debug version works differently from Release?** Whoa!
 The semi-hosting feature of gdb runs some instructions on the host machine.
 Don't be surprised if it mucks up on the release version (as it did for me).
-For example, there's no 64 bit division on the Cortex M-3 so execution will fail on overflows unless you implement your own (luckily we've rolled it in with our version - look at https://github.com/dioptre/ADuCM350/blob/imp4wire/src/Impedance4WireTest.c for an example).
+For example, there's no 64 bit division on the Cortex M-3 so execution will fail on overflows unless you implement your own (luckily we've rolled it in with our version - look at DIV64 in https://github.com/dioptre/ADuCM350/blob/imp4wire/src/Impedance4WireTest.c for an example).
 There may be other issues like this that pop up.

 ## Contributions